 Time to brainstorm

-Each team member can now brainstorm individually as to what they think the team should start doing, stop doing or continue doing.
+Each team member can now brainstorm individually under each topic.
 This avoids group think and allows everyone to have their say.
 They can indicate when they have finished, or you can set a timer so that you know when to move onto the next stage.

 Vote independently to avoid anchoring

 Each team member votes on what they would most like to discuss further.
-You can provide 3 votes for example so that people can chose what is most important to them.
-The results are displayed in the next step.
+The results won’t be displayed to everyone until you advance to Discuss.

 Share the results Once you have finished your retro, you can share the results and actions with the team.
-Your retro will be stored in history so you can revisit them as needed.
+Your retro will be stored so you can revisit them as needed.

 Congratulations!
-You’ve just run a FLAP retro like a boss.
+You’ve just run a retro like a boss.